Adalbert of Prague

-Adalbert of Prague (Sanctus Adalbertus, svatý Vojtěch, svätý Vojtech, święty Wojciech, Szent Adalbert (Béla); c.
-956 – 23 April 997), known in the Czech Republic, Poland and Slovakia by his birth name Vojtěch (Voitecus), was a Czech missionary and Christian saint.
-He was the Bishop of Prague and a missionary to the Hungarians, Poles, and Prussians, who was martyred in his efforts to convert the Baltic Prussians to Christianity.
-He is said to be the composer of the oldest Czech hymn Hospodine, pomiluj ny and Bogurodzica, the oldest known Polish anthem but his authorship of them has not been confirmed.
+Adalbert of Prague (Sanctus Adalbertus; Święty Wojciech; svatý Vojtěch; svätý Vojtech; Szent Adalbert (Béla); c.
+956 – 23 April 997), known in Czechia, Poland, and Slovakia by his birth name Wojciech or Vojtěch (Voitecus), was a Czech missionary, Bishop of Prague, martyr, and Christian saint.
+He adopted the name Adalbert after Adalbert, bishop of Magdeburg.

+Although still young, Adalbert was made bishop of Prague in 982.
+Political conflict and opposition led him to withdraw to Rome in 990, but Pope John XV subsequently sent him back to his diocese, where he founded the abbey of Brevnor.
+Continued opposition forced him to return once more to Rome.
+He later undertook missionary work among the Hungarians, Poles, and Prussians, who was martyred in his efforts to convert the Baltic Prussians to Christianity.

-Adalbert was later declared the patron saint of the Czech Republic, Poland, and the Duchy of Prussia.
-He is also the patron saint of the Archdiocese of Esztergom in Hungary.
+Adalbert's influence remained extensive after his death.
+He was canonized in 999, and his feast day is celebrated on 23 April.
+He was later declared the patron saint of the Czech Republic, Poland, and the Duchy of Prussia, and is also patron saint of the Archdiocese of Esztergom in Hungary.
+Adalbert has traditionally been credited with composing the oldest Czech hymn, Hospodine, pomiluj ny, and Bogurodzica, the oldest known Polish anthem, although his authorship of either work has not been confirmed.

 His life

 Early years

 Born as Vojtěch in 952 or c.
 956 in gord Libice, he belonged to the Slavnik clan, one of the two most powerful families in Bohemia.
 Events from his life were later recorded by a Bohemian priest Cosmas of Prague (1045–1125).
 Vojtěch's father was Slavník (d.
 978–981), a duke ruling a province centred at Libice.
 His mother was Střezislava (d.
 985–987), and according to David Kalhous belonged to the Přemyslid dynasty.

 He had five brothers: Soběslav, Spytimír, Dobroslav, Pořej, and Čáslav.
 Cosmas also refers to Radim (later Gaudentius) as a brother; who is believed to have been a half-brother by his father's liaison with another woman.
 After he survived a grave illness in childhood, his parents decided to dedicate him to the service of God.
 Adalbert was well educated, having studied for approximately ten years (970–80) in Magdeburg under Adalbert of Magdeburg.
 The young Vojtěch took his tutor's name "Adalbert" at his Confirmation.